 Not every patient will undergo a diagnostic examination, but if your medical history and chiropractic exam reveal anything concerning, your chiropractor may have you get an x-ray, MRI or other lab test to rule out a more serious issue.
 Because of the nature of these examinations, they’re not common practice, but only done if the chiropractor believes the results will provide more complete information to help him or her determine safe and proper adjustment practices.

 Schedule Your Appointment Today

 Chiropractic patients are all unique, as are their bodies and their problems.
 If you are heading in to visit a chiropractor, you can plan on a verbal and physical assessment so the chiropractor can determine an adjustment treatment plan.
-Contact a chiropractor for rehabilitation in Kennewick, WA today to schedule your appointment to get back on track to better health.
+Contact a chiropractor for rehabilitation today to schedule your appointment to get back on track to better health.